k98kurz/tapescript/readme.md

 3. These function calls take a 1 byte param from the tap that encodes the allowable flags.
 If a signature is passed to a signature checker that uses a disallowed sigflag, a `ScriptExecutionError` will be raised.

-### Timestamp and epoch checking

-@todo ensure implementation semantics are correct, then write some documentation explaining it

 ### Testing